 SWAP has spawned several ventures, in various stages:

-Camp Samoa – Samoa’s first and only camping groundnow in limbo pending court action
+Camp Samoa – Samoa’s first and only camping ground now destroyed by a Samoan family and pending court action

 Samoa Village Stays

 Samoa Village Stays – a joint venture with different villages.
 Hosts provide accommodation and Samoan cultural experiences.
-We created the business and market their services.
+We created the business and marketed their services.